jrenee42/giraffeLineSample/README.md

    4. start it with the command: 'yarn start'
-   5.  test it; goto:  http://localhost:3000/info in your browser. you should see the message: 'This is a proxy service which proxies APIs for giraffe development.' if so, your proxy is up and running!
+   5.  test it; goto:  http://localhost:3000/info in your browser.
+        You should see the message: 'This is a proxy service which proxies APIs for giraffe development.'
+      If so, your proxy is up and running!

-## 3. set up the client and use it:
+## 3. Set up the client and use it:

-   the client dir was created with create-react-app.
+   The client dir was created with create-react-app.

    cd into the client directory, then: